 I prefer to use this minimally-invasive approach whenever I am sure it will give my patients the best outcome for the following reasons:

-- Less Major Muscle Damage: By preserving the muscles, there is less tissue damage and pain.
+- Less Major Muscle Damage: By preserving the muscles, this study suggests there is less tissue damage and subsequent pain

-- Less Risk of Hip Dislocation: Dislocation can occur with any surgical approach.
-However, by leaving surrounding muscles intact, your total hip replacement is more stable and less likely to dislocate.
-In addition, there are few to no precautions to prevent dislocation after an anterior approach.
+- Low Risk of Hip Dislocation: Dislocation can occur with any surgical approach.
+However, by leaving the surrounding soft tissue intact, your total hip replacement is stable with a very low risk for dislocation, according to many studies

 OrthoNebraska is a high-volume facility for joint replacement, with lower complication rates than most other hospitals in the area.
 To make an appointment with me, you can call (402) 609-3000.